Phnom Penh to Battambang

 Kampong Chhnang to Pursat

-First impressions of Pursat is another dusty Khmer town.
-However, it is home to Wat Bakan, considered to be among the oldest active pagodas in Cambodia and revered as one of the most holy sites of Cambodian Buddhism.
-The province also hosts the annual River Run Race, an event for men and women, including those in wheelchairs, has five and ten-kilometre races that follow the path of the Pursat River.
+First impressions of Pursat is that it’s another dusty Khmer town.
+However, it is home to Wat Bakan, considered to be amongst the oldest active pagodas in Cambodia and revered as one of the holiest sites of Cambodian Buddhism.
+The province also hosts the annual River Run Race, an event for men and women, including those in wheelchairs.
+It has five and ten-kilometre races that follow the path of the Pursat River.
 Since its inaugural race in 2007, the event has grown to the second largest of its kind in Cambodia.

 Pursat to Battambang